‘Jersey Shore’ Star Angelina Pivarnick Busts Out Of Black Lingerie In Sensual Share

 In the caption of the dramatic photo, Angelina asked for acceptance, telling her followers that they should be true to themselves and not worry about what others think.

-The first remark on the photo was by Vinny Guadagnino, Angelina’s longtime Jersey Shore co-star, who quipped, “Yasss about time you made an OnlyFans!”
 OnlyFans is a paid subscription app where people can provide exclusive content to their subscribers, or “fans.”
 It was not confirmed in the photo’s caption if Angelina does have an account with the app.

 Jersey Shore fans were stunned by the pic, liking it 45,394 times.
 They shared their feelings in the accompanying comments section.